Facial Injuries Solicitors — Scotland

 Making a Claim

 If your facial injury resulted in scars or disfigurement due to someone else’s negligence, you may be eligible to make a damages claim for facial scarring under Scots Law.
-The wounds can be sustained while:
+These injuries may occur in situations such as:

 - On holiday: If your facial wounds are due to negligence on the part of the hotel, resort or tour operator, you may be entitled to financial compensation.

-- In the workplace: Your employer must ensure you have a safe working environment, proper training and appropriate personal protective equipment (PPE).
-If they fail to do so and you sustain a facial wound as a result, you may have grounds for facial scar claims.
+- In the workplace: Employers must ensure you have a safe working environment, proper training and appropriate personal protective equipment (PPE).
+If your injuries resulted from the fault of your employer or colleague, you may have grounds for facial scar claims.

-- In a road traffic accident: Drivers, passengers, cyclists and pedestrians who have suffered facial trauma due to another party’s negligence on the road may be able to file a claim.
+- In a road traffic accident: Drivers, passengers, cyclists and pedestrians who have suffered facial trauma due to another party’s negligence may be able to file a car accident claim.

 There’s a three-year time limit to claim compensation in Scotland.
 This means that you have three years from the date of the accident or from when you became aware of your injury to raise a court action.

-However, there are some exceptions to this rule, so it’s best to seek legal advice from a qualified facial injury lawyer as soon as possible after the incident.
+However, there are some exceptions to this rule, so it’s best to seek legal advice about your facial scar injury claim as soon as possible.

-The idea of beginning a claim related to facial wounds and scars may seem like a daunting task.
+Starting a claim can feel overwhelming, particularly when you’re still recovering.
 Depending on the severity of your injuries, your confidence and understanding of your entitlements may be affected.
-This is where Watermans can help:
+This is where our personal injury specialists can help:

-- Seek medical attention: Naturally, your priority is ensuring your health and safety.
+- Seek medical attention: Your health and safety are the priority.
 In addition, visiting a hospital ensures documented medical evidence of the event.

-- Report the accident: This ensures that there’s evidence of the incident to help with your claims.
+- Report the accident: This ensures that there’s evidence of the incident to help with your claim.

-- Gather evidence: This includes any medical or legal documentation, as well as videos, photographs, eyewitness testimonies and any other supporting documentation.
+- Gather evidence: Our personal injury solicitors will collect any medical or legal documentation, as well as videos, photographs, eyewitness testimonies and any other supporting documentation.

-- Focus on your recovery: We know it can be worrying, but our specialist personal injury solicitors are proficient in their work and will work diligently to secure your compensation.
+- Focus on your recovery: We know it can be worrying, but our specialist personal injury solicitors will work diligently to secure your compensation.

-Contact one of our personal injury solicitors to begin your face injury claims today.
+If you’ve been left with scarring or disfigurement that wasn’t your fault, contact our personal injury solicitors to begin your facial injury claims today.

 How Much Compensation?